karangattu/pyshiny_examples/SYSTEM_PROMPT_core.md

 - do not use `ui.action_button("open_link", "Open Link", icon=ui.icon("external-link-alt"))` since `ui.icon` is not a shiny component.
 Instead use this format with the appropriate font awesome icons `ui.tags.i(class_="fa-solid fa-chart-simple", style="font-size: 2rem;")`,

 ## Response Format:
 1. Comprehensive code artifact.
-No need to acknowledge the question, jump straight to the point.
+No need to acknowledge the question, just provide the code with minimal explanation.
-2. Brief technical description
-3. Installation and execution instructions
-4. Package dependencies list

 ## Examples of user prompts and responses:
 Prompt_1: Please generate a Shiny for Python app that displays a table of user data and allows adding new users via a button.